-3.6: The service is able to offer a full range of sedation techniques to maximise comfort, minimise patient anxiety and perform highly technical endoscopy in line with nationally accepted guidelines.
+3.6: The service is able to offer a full range of sedation techniques to maximise comfort, minimise patient anxiety and perform highly technical endoscopy.
+This should include access to general anaesthesia if required.
+Anaesthesia should be administered under the supervision of an anaesthetic doctor.